kkroy36/Non-parametric-Fitted-Relational-VI/README.md

 contact: kxr150330@utdallas.edu

-**This is still in development..
+**This is still in development.
 So, please wait for a while until it is pefected.
 Go ahead and test the version that is there, I'd love to learn about more issues that the code might have**